Spectral Graph Theory, Fall 2018

 course on Spectral Graph Theory and related topics.

-It will be taught in the style of a math class.
+It is taught in the style of a math class, and will cover

 I have chosen to only present material that I consider beautiful.